 Hotel employees often have access to rooms, even when they’re locked, and people from outside the company can come in while housekeepers are cleaning and act like it’s their room, says Kevin Coffey, founder of Corporate Travel Safety, a site that sells anti-theft products and maintains a travel security information blog.
 Some thieves are opportunists tempted by belongings left in plain sight, while others dig around for items to steal, he says.
 Some of the common places they’ll check are inside suitcases and drawers, and under the mattress, he says.

 As a rule of thumb, never leave anything unprotected in your room if you can’t afford to lose it, McGoey says.
 Ask yourself: “What would ruin your day or week if you lost it?” he says.
 That means items like your phone, wallet, and passport should always come with you.
-(These are items you should never pack on vacation.)
+Better yet, make sure you know these 22 tips for a safe hotel stay before you go.

 But what if you don’t have room to drag all of your important belongings along?
 Using a hotel safe is a better option than leaving property out in the open, but it might not be as secure as you’d think.
 “All you have to do is ask the front desk, and they can open it in a matter of seconds,” McGoey says.
 “People out there have keys or the access code.
 It’s not something to protect something.”